mhogrefe/malachite/PORTING.md

 Run through this for every new or changed function in the `Float` transcendental/log/exp families (and use judgment elsewhere).
 These items encode the failure modes that most reliably slip past general-case tests — every one of them corresponds to a real bug class found in the 2026 audits.
+(The documentation-side counterpart is the pitfalls checklist in DOC-CONVENTIONS.md.)

 - **Handle exact results before Ziv loops.** Enumerate the inputs whose results are exactly representable (integer arguments, powers of the base, commensurable base/argument pairs) and